ascob/dailyreboot/README.md

-Daily reboot configurator with LEDE Linux [www.lede-project.org]
+Daily reboot configurator with OpenWrt [https://openwrt.org]

 ### How to install dailyreboot ?